How Old Is Christianity vs Islam? A Historical Age Comparison

 Islam

-Islam is the youngest of the three Abrahamic faiths, founded in the 7th century CE — approximately 1,400 years ago.
-The Prophet Muhammad received his first revelation around 610 CE in Mecca, and the religion was formally established with the Hijra (migration to Medina) in 622 CE, which marks the start of the Islamic calendar.
-Islam views itself not as a new religion but as the restoration of the original monotheism of Abraham.
+Islam is generally dated to the early 7th century CE, making it approximately 1,400 years old.
+The Prophet Muhammad received his first revelation around 610 CE, and the religion's formal community — the ummah — is often dated to the Hijra (migration to Medina) in 622 CE, which also marks year 1 of the Islamic lunar calendar.

 Where they agree